Defamation / Reputation

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-Henry de Lesquen du Plessis-Casso brought this case against France on the ground that French courts had violated Article 10 of the European Convention on Human Rights (ECHR) by criminally convicting him of defamation of a politician after he posted a letter online criticizing his invitation to a ceremony to pay tribute to the “harkis” (French army auxiliaries during the Algerian war) as political opportunism.
-Plessis-Casso wrote in his letter that an “eminent figure of Versailles” had waited until the end of the war to request French nationality in order to avoid military service in Algeria.
-The European Court of Human Rights (ECtHR) affirmed the findings of the French courts, holding that Plessis-Casso’s opinion was a value judgment without factual basis, as he made no serious attempt to verify the truthfulness of the allegation.
+The European Court of Human Rights (ECtHR) held that there had been no violation of Henry de Lesquen du Plessis-Casso’s Article 10 right to freedom of expression by France following its criminal conviction of Plessis-Casso for defamation of a politician.
+Plessis-Casso had posted a letter online criticizing his invitation to a ceremony to pay tribute to the “harkis” (French army auxiliaries during the Algerian war) as political opportunism.
+He wrote in his letter that an “eminent figure of Versailles” had waited until the end of the war to request French nationality in order to avoid military service in Algeria.
+The ECtHR affirmed the findings of the French courts, holding that Plessis-Casso’s opinion was a value judgment without factual basis, as he made no serious attempt to verify the truthfulness of the allegation.
 Therefore, there had been no violation of Plessis-Casso’s Article 10’s right to freedom of expression.

 In 2006, the deputy mayor of Versailles, “E.P.,” invited the Councillor of Versailles, Henry de Lesquen du Plessis-Casso, to a ceremony paying tribute to the auxiliaries in the French Army during the Armenian war, referred to as “harkis.”
 In response, Plessis-Casso posted an open letter on the Internet, accusing E.P. of having intentionally waited to request French nationality in order to avoid serving in the military during the Algerian war.